 Breaking Free from Food Rules, Finding True Nourishment

-I used to think “eating healthy” meant following a long list of strict rules: no carbs after 6, drink this before that, no more than 1,200 calories a day, count every gram of protein, fat, and carb and definitely no dessert unless it was made with dates and almond flour.
-I tried almost everything.
-Some…
+I used to think “eating healthy” meant following a long list of strict rules: no carbs after 6:00 PM, drink this before that, no more than 1,200 calories a day, and counting every gram of protein, fat, and carb.
+Or, no dessert allowed unless it was made with dates and almond flour.
+I tried almost…

 Understanding TCM Body Constitutions: A Beginner’s Perspective